How are my managers really doing?

 "...be wary of the "zinger,” which is a heart-to-heart issue brought up at an awkward time…the subordinate might tell you something like he's unhappy and has been looking outside for a job and give you only five minutes to deal with it."

 Regardless of how or when it comes up, use your skills of listening and observation to look for when a team member has a lot to say about something.
-These kinds of insights are exactly why you have these meetings and can save you from major problems later like turnover and dying projects.
+These kinds of insights are exactly why you have these meetings and can save you from major problems later like turnover and failed projects.

 It's a simple act, but it means so much.
 When they tell you something and you demonstrate you care enough to make a note, it shows you value their input.
 Also, as Grove astutely reminds us, it implies that what they said could lead to change or action.